CORPORATE GOVERNANCE DECLARATION

 The Act on the Equal Participation of Women and Men in Management Positions has been in force in Germany since May 1, 2015.
 Its key provisions have also been incorporated into the German Corporate Governance Code.
 Listed companies and companies subject to co-determination are required to set themselves targets with regard to the proportion of women on their Management Boards and on their top two management levels below the Management Board and to publish these independently defined targets together with a deadline for achieving them.

-On February 14, 2023, the Management Board resolved to set the target figures for the first level below the Management Board at 30 % and for the second level at 40 %.
-These targets are to apply until December 31, 2024.
-These targets were met in the past fiscal year.
+The resolutions for target figures for the first level below the Management Board at 30 % and for the second level at 40 % were not changed.
+These target figures will remain valid until December 31, 2026.
+These target figures were met in the past fiscal year.

 Annual General Meeting